 Course drop during refund period

-Any courses dropped within the refund period of the semester are not eligible for financial aid payment unless you have withdrawn from all courses.
+Any courses dropped within the refund period of the semester are not eligible for financial aid payment unless the student has withdrawn from all courses.
 During the fall and spring semesters, the refund period is the first three weeks of the semester.
-If you are enrolled in a late starting part of term course contact the Enrollment Services for more information on refund dates and deadlines for nontraditional courses.
+If the student is enrolled in a late-starting part of term course, contact the Enrollment Services for more information on refund dates and deadlines for nontraditional courses.

-If the Financial Aid office learns at any time that you never attended a class, the Financial Aid office is obligated to cancel financial aid for that class.
-You will be obligated to re-pay any balance due to the college as a result of the cancellation of this aid.
+If the Financial Aid office learns, at any time, that a student never attended a class, the Financial Aid office is required to cancel financial aid for that class.
+The student will be obligated to re-pay any balance due to the college as a result of the cancellation of this aid.

 Students begin earning financial aid from the first day of courses.
 If a student withdraws from classes prior to receiving their financial aid disbursement it is possible that the institution would owe the student a post-withdrawal disbursement.
 Post withdrawal disbursements are rare and occur in limited situations as described below.

-- When a student’s file was selected for verification and there is a delay in processing resulting from missing information.
-If you fall into this situation, be aware that the financial aid office has 120 days of the student’s withdrawal to make a payment towards your file based on the R2T4 calculation.
-Submit any missing paperwork as soon as possible to ensure you receive the amount you earned within the deadline.
-After 120 days of the student’s withdrawal the Financial Aid office is prohibited from disbursing aid for that period.
+- When a student’s file was selected for verification and there is a delay in processing.
+If the student falls into this situation, be aware that the Financial Aid office has 120 days from the date of the student’s withdrawal to make a payment towards the file based on the R2T4 calculation.
+Students are encouraged to submit any missing paperwork as soon as possible to ensure they receive the amount of federal aid earned within the deadline.
+After 120 days from the student’s withdrawal date, the Financial Aid office is prohibited from disbursing aid for that period.

 - If the student drops all courses within the first month of classes prior to financial aid disbursing.
-If your file is complete and eligible for payment, our office has 45 days from the date of withdraw to complete a post withdrawal disbursement for aid you earned based on the R2T4 calculation
+If the student’s file is complete and eligible for payment, our office has 45 days from the date of withdrawal to complete a post withdrawal disbursement for aid earned based on the R2T4 calculation.

-The Financial Aid office suggests that you talk to an academic adviser and the Financial Aid office before withdrawing from classes.
-You may also want to consider contacting Student Support Services for tutoring to help you achieve success in your courses.
+The Financial Aid office suggests that students talk to an academic adviser and the Financial Aid office before withdrawing from classes.
+Students may also want to consider contacting Student Support Services for tutoring to help achieve success in their courses.

 Modular coursework, Winter/Spring, and Summer sessions

-The Financial aid disbursement is based on the payment period for the courses you were enrolled in at the time of enrollment lock.
-Regardless of whether you complete your first modular course; if you withdraw, stop attending, or fail to start all modules you received (or expect to receive) aid for you may be subject to a R2T4 calculation.
-If you are enrolled in modular courses, speak with the Financial Aid office prior to withdrawing, dropping, or otherwise making schedule changes to discuss how these changes will affect your financial aid.
+The Financial aid disbursement is based on the payment period for the courses the student was enrolled in at the time of enrollment lock.
+Regardless of whether the student completes the first modular course; if the student subsequently withdraws, stops attending, or fails to start all modules that aid was received (or expected) for, the student may be subject to a R2T4 calculation.